 - a.
-Exam/quiz review will take place immediately following the exam/quiz if all students have taken as scheduled. - b.
+Exam/quiz review will take place according to each course schedule once all students have taken the exam/quiz. - b.
 Exam and quiz scores will be entered into D2L within three (3) business days of the scheduled exam or quiz. - c.
 Exams and quizzes may not be repeated in a course for any reason. - d.
 New examinations and quizzes will not be offered in a course to improve an exam or quiz score.